Tornado in Taranaki captured on film while region lashed by heavy rain

-A tornado sighting in the Taranaki is adding to the woes of residents already being lashed by heavy rain and strong winds.
+A tornado causing minor damage in the Taranaki is adding to the woes of residents already being lashed by heavy rain and strong winds.

+Fire and Emergency New Zealand has responded to 12 calls of minor flooding across the region today.

 Taranaki Civil Defence has posted supplied footage on their Facebook page of a small tornado sighted in Waitara about 15km northeast of New Plymouth.

 "We're really happy to report that there was only minimal damage and no injuries.
-The thunderstorm watch is in place until 4pm so please take caution," A Taranaki Civil Defences spokeswoman said.
+The thunderstorm watch is in place until 4pm so please take caution," A Taranaki Civil Defence and Emergency Management (TCDEM) spokeswoman said.

+TCDEM group controller Craig Campbell-Smart said minor damage had been reported at a commercial property due to the tornado.

+A set of industrial doors was blown open and the roof of a chicken cage has been ripped open as well, he said.

 MetService said a slow-moving front was bringing bursts of heavy rain to the far south of the North Island and the far north of the South Island.